 The growth of NSS since its inception has been phenomenal.
-Today it has primary units named ‘Karayogams’ over 5500 in number functioning throughout in Kerala.
-The number of Taluk Unions affiliated to the central body is 59.
+Today it has primary units named ‘Karayogams’ 5794 numbers, Vanitha Samajams 4900, and Bala Samajams 3000 functioning throughout Kerala.
+The number of Taluk Unions affiliated to the central body is 60.

-As Hindus in general and nairs in Particular could not reap the benefits of education, The Nair Service Society began taking steps in propagating education right from the beginning.
+As Hindus in general and Nairs, in particular, could not reap the benefits of education, the Nair Service Society began taking steps to propagate education right from the beginning.
 The establishment of Karukachal English School in 1915 marked its entry into this field.
-Today NSS owns 12 lower primary schools, 20 upper primary schools, 65 high schools, 31 higher secondary schools, 2 vocational higher secondary schools, 15 unaided English medium schools and 4 Teacher training institutes.
+Today NSS owns 13 Lower Primary Schools, 24 Upper Primary Schools, 74 High Schools, 47 Higher Secondary Schools, and 4 Teacher Training Institutes.

-As an outcome of the deliberations of the Samastha Kerala Nair Conference held under its auspices at Mannar in 1916, The NSS ventured into the field of higher education and set up its first college in Perunna Changanacherry.
-It has 16 Arts, Science, Commerce colleges to Kerala, Calicut, Mahatma Gandhi, Kannur and MS Universities which offer facilities for post graduate studies, an Engineering College at Palakkad affiliated to Calicut University, a Polytechnic College at Pandalam, 3 Training Colleges at Changanacherry, Pandalam and Ottapalam, a Homeo Medical College at Kurichy near Changanacherry and an Ayurvedic College near Pandalam.
-NSS is also running a Co operative College at Kottayam and two unaided Arts colleges for Women at Thripoonithura and Perumthanni.
+As an outcome of the deliberations of the All Kerala Nair Conference held under its auspices at Mannar in 1916, the NSS ventured into the field of higher education and set up its first college in Perunna Changanacherry.
+The NSS has 19 Arts, Science, and Commerce colleges to Kerala, Calicut, Mahatma Gandhi, and Kannur Universities which offer facilities for postgraduate studies, an Engineering College at Palakkad, a Polytechnic College at Pandalam, 3 Training Colleges at Changanacherry, Pandalam and Ottapalam, a Homeo Medical College at Kurichy near Changanacherry and an Ayurvedic College near Pandalam.
+NSS is also running a Co-operative College at Kottayam and two unaided Arts colleges for Women at Thripoonithura and Perumthanni.

-The NSS is rendering yeoman service in many areas like Public health, Women upliftment and Child welfare, Plantation and for pilgrims and travelers who make the holy trek to Sabarimala.
-The NSS is operating 14 working women’s hostels, a balabhavan, 5 guest houses and industrial units.
+The NSS is rendering yeoman service in many areas like Public health, Women’s upliftment and Child Welfare, Plantation, and for pilgrims and travelers who make the holy trek to Sabarimala.
+The NSS has Allopathy hospitals, 4 Ayurveda hospitals, 1 General Nursing school, 4 Estates, 16 working women’s hostels, 4 guest houses, industrial units, an Orphanage and Thantravidyapeedam.

-The NSS has grown by leaps and bounds since it was set up on October 31, 1914 under the fostering care of Mannath Padmanabhan and his devoted friends and supporters and due to the dedicated services of the persons whom he had groomed, to take over its leadership after him.
-The Nair Service Society has made its mark in the socio cultural life of Kerala and has become a stout protector and ardent promoter of the interests of the community, a stout defender of communal harmony and a body striving for the all round progress and prosperity of all sections of the state’s population.
+The NSS has grown by leaps and bounds since it was set up on October 31, 1914, under the fostering care of Mannathu Padmanabhan and his devoted friends and supporters and due to the dedicated services of the persons whom he had groomed, to take over its leadership after him.
+The Nair Service Society has made its mark in the socio-cultural life of Kerala and has become a stout protector and ardent promoter of the interests of the community, a stout defender of communal harmony, and a body striving for the all-round progress and prosperity of all sections of the state’s population.